Using the Corporate Credit Card for Travel

 Travel Expense Reimbursement

-Individual cardholders are responsible for processing payment for all charges made to the corporate card.
+Individual cardholders are responsible for processing payment for all charges made to the Corporate Credit Card.
 WHOI now uses the Unanet Expense Tool (Unanet Expense Training Document).
 This tool allows reimbursement to be paid directly to the card.
 Payment can also be made directly, by the cardholder to the card issuer and then request reimbursement to themselves.
 This ensures the cardholder can keep track of payments made to the card issuer more accurately.

 In all situations, the cardholder should contact the card issuer regarding payment problems.

-Using the Corporate Card while in travel status insures the conversion rate will be the lowest available to the banking industry at the time of the transaction.
+Using the Corporate Credit Card while in travel status insures the conversion rate will be the lowest available to the banking industry at the time of the transaction.
 Information from your statement will reflect the foreign exchange rate associated with your charge and facilitates reconciliation of your expenses as you are charged in US dollars.
 This does not prohibit the cardholder from requesting reimbursement prior to receipt of a card provider statement, but doing so may cause confusion in expense reconciliation.